welvet/GuidedGenerations-Extension/README.md

 - **Injection Role**: select the role (`system`, `assistant`, or `user`) used when injecting instructions.

+- **Debug Mode**: when enabled, shows detailed debug information in the browser console.
+Useful for troubleshooting but can clutter the console during normal use.

 - **Presets**: for each guide/tool (Clothes, State, Thinking, Situational, Rules, Custom, Corrections, Spellchecker, Edit Intros, Impersonation 1st/2nd/3rd), choose any SillyTavern preset.
 Before running a guide/tool, the extension will switch to that preset (and its configured API/model), execute the action, then restore your previous preset—allowing different models per guide.

 - **Prompt Overrides**: customize the raw prompt template for each guide/tool.
 Use `{{input}}` for your input text and other placeholders as supported.
 Overrides apply to: